Skip to main content

 If you are not offered one or more of your preferences you will be advised of your legal right to appeal for a place at your preferred school.
 Information about the appeal process will be sent to you with your outcome letter or email, detailing your options.

-Please note that your appeal will not affect any offer you have already received in respect of another school, unless you are successful at your appeal.
+Please note that your appeal will not affect any offer you have already received in respect of another school unless you are successful at your appeal.

 Places becoming available.

-If places subsequently become available within the PAN they will be re-allocated to the highest ranked child on the waiting list.
-The waiting list will include all applications refused, whether they were on-time or late and will be ranked according to the school’s over-subscription criteria.
+If places subsequently become available within the PAN they will be reallocated to the highest ranked child on the waiting list.
+The waiting list will include all applications refused, whether they were on time or late and will be ranked according to the school’s over-subscription criteria.

+You must make sure that your appeal application form is completed and returned by the published appeal application closing date (20 May 2025).
 If your appeal application is late, then it may not be considered until all ‘on time’ appeal applications have been heard.

 Help and support